pygame/pygame/docs/reST/ref/tests.rst

 correspond to the :func:`pygame.tests.run` arguments.

-The xxxx_test submodules of the tests package are unit test suites for individual parts of Pygame.
+The xxxx_test submodules of the tests package are unit test suites for individual parts of pygame.
 Each can also be run as a main program.
 This is useful if the test, such as cdrom_test, is interactive.

-For Pygame development the test suite can be run from a Pygame distribution root directory.
+For pygame development the test suite can be run from a pygame distribution root directory.
 Program ``run_tests.py`` is provided for convenience, though test/go.py can be run directly.

 Module level tags control which modules are included in a unit test run.
-Tags are assigned to a unit test module with a corresponding <<ame>_tags.py module.
+Tags are assigned to a unit test module with a corresponding <name>_tags.py module.
 The tags module has the global __tags__, a list of tag names.
 For example, ``cdrom_test.py`` has a tag file ``cdrom_tags.py`` containing a tags list that has the 'interactive' string.
 The 'interactive' tag indicates ``cdrom_test.py`` expects user input.
 It is excluded from a ``run_tests.py`` or ``pygame.tests.go`` run.
 Two other tags that are excluded are 'ignore' and 'subprocess_ignore'.
-These two tags indicate unit tests that will not run on a particular platform, or for which no corresponding Pygame module is available.
+These two tags indicate unit tests that will not run on a particular platform, or for which no corresponding pygame module is available.
 The test runner will list each excluded module along with the tag responsible.

 .. function:: run

-   | :sl:`Run the Pygame unit test suite`
+   | :sl:`Run the pygame unit test suite`
    | :sg:`run(*args, **kwds) -> tuple`

    Positional arguments (optional):